 Get in the habit of drinking plenty of water throughout the day.

 If your dry mouth is related to a medication, ask your doctor if there’s another option.

-Talk to your dentist about other options.
-I’m happy to talk it over with you if you like!
+Schedule a dental checkup to talk to your dentist about other options.
+I’m happy to discuss it with you if you like!

 Stuff Always Gets Stuck In Your Teeth

 Some people just get more food stuck in their teeth than others.
 And it doesn’t mean you’re a messy eater!
 It probably has more to do with the shape of your teeth.
 People with small gaps where their teeth and gums meet are more likely to have that problem.